eprescription-ch/erxproxy/README.md

 * Clinical findings
 * Forms

-* Medical prescriptions may not be signed with HIN Sign, although this was promoted before.
+* Medical prescriptions may not be signed with HIN Sign.

 ## 2. E-Prescription Switzerland service: QR code specification